General terms and conditions for Borenius Attorneys Ltd

-Your engagement is always between you and the relevant Borenius legal entity and not with any individual.
+Your engagement is always between you and Borenius and not with any individual.
 Partners and persons working for us have no personal liability to you, except as provided by mandatory law.

-Engaging external professionals, such as law firms in other jurisdictions, is always subject to your prior approval and we do not accept liability for fees or expenses charged by them.
+Engaging external professionals, such as law firms in other jurisdictions, is always subject to your prior approval and we do not accept liability for their services or for fees or expenses charged by them.

-At the beginning of an assignment, we normally agree on the scope of our services and the level of our involvement in that particular assignment.
-This scope may thereafter be changed, expanded or reduced.
+At the beginning of an assignment, we agree on the scope of our services and the level of our involvement in that particular assignment.
+This scope may thereafter be changed, expanded or reduced if so specifically agreed.
 Where there is a significant change in the scope of services in connection with your representation a written confirmation will be provided to you on request.

 The legal service provided to you by Borenius is based on the facts and instructions provided by you in connection with your specific assignment and cannot be relied on in any other assignment.

 Our services only cover legal advice.
 Where specifically so agreed, our services may also include tax advice and assessment of or advice on potential tax consequences.
 Our services do not cover advice in other areas (such as any financial, accounting, environmental or technical advice).

 Our lawyers are qualified to give advice on legal matters only in the jurisdiction in which they are qualified or authorised to practice law.
 Based on our general experience in legal matters, we may give views on legal issues in other jurisdictions, but this does not constitute legal advice and we do not assume any liability relating to any such views.

 Providing proper legal advice requires that you have provided us with all relevant information concerning the assignment and that you keep us informed of any changes concerning such information.

 Unless we agree otherwise, our fees are determined on the basis of a number of factors such as: (i) time spent; (ii) skills, experience and resources required; (iii) business interest involved; (iv) risks assumed (if any); and (v) time constraints.